cms-patatrack/heterogeneous-training/docs/parallelism/cuda.md

 __half atomicAdd(__half *address, __half val);
 ```

-reads the 16-bit, 32-bit or 64-bit word old located at the address in global or shared memory, computes (old + val), and stores the result back to memory at the same address.
+reads the 16-bit, 32-bit or 64-bit word old located at the address address in global or shared memory, computes (old + val), and stores the result back to memory at the same address.
 These three operations are performed in one atomic transaction.
 The function returns old.

-### Reference Material

-The CUDA Runtime API reference manual is a very useful source of information:
-<a href="http://docs.nvidia.com/cuda/cuda-runtime-api/index.html" target="_blank">http://docs.nvidia.com/cuda/cuda-runtime-api/index.html</a>